-The shares of Series A are entitled to vote as a class with the Company's common stock and each share of Series A is convertible at any time to one-sixth of a share of common stock, subject to adjustment in the event of a stock dividend, stock split or combination, reclassification or similar event.
+The shares of Series A are entitled to vote as a class with the Company's common stock and each share of Series A is convertible at any time to onesixth of a share of common stock, subject to adjustment in the event of a stock dividend, stock split or combination, reclassification or similar event.
 The Company has the right to require conversion if the closing price of the common stock exceeds \$18.00 for 15 consecutive trading days and a registration statement covering the resale of the shares of common stock issuable upon conversion of the Series A is then in effect.
 Each warrant is exercisable solely for cash beginning August 3, 2008 and expired on February 4, 2012.
 The exercise price of each warrant is adjustable in the event of a stock split or stock combination, capital reorganization, merger or similar event.

-In 2020, 25,000 shares of Series A were converted into 4,553 shares of common stock which included 387 shares relating to the prorated dividend prior to conversion.
-There were no shares of Series A converted into shares of common stock in 2019.
-Prior to 2018, a total of 410,000 shares of Series A had been converted into 69,312 shares of common stock.
+In 2022, 42,500 shares of Series A were converted into 7,287 shares of common stock.
+There were no shares of Series A converted into shares of common stock in 2021.
+Prior to 2021, a total of 465,000 shares of Series A had been converted into 73,865 shares of common stock.